oxipay/oxidocs/docs/platforms/woocommerce.md

 ## Manual Installation

 <div class="panel">
-  We recommend an IT professional or a Web Developer perform installation using the procedure below as they require solid knowledge of the WordPress and WooCommerce platforms.
+  We recommend manual installation be performed by an IT professional or a Web Developer.
 </div>

 1 - Download the plugin from [github.com/oxipay/oxipay-woocommerce/releases](https://github.com/oxipay/oxipay-woocommerce/releases).

-2 - Unzip it then copy the un-zipped folder into your WordPress server at the following path: [wordpress-folder]/wp-content/plugins
+2 - Unzip it then copy the files into your WordPress server at the following path: [wordpress-folder]/wp-content/plugins

-## Configuring Oxipay
+<h2>Oxipay Settings</h2>

-1 - Open WooCommerce's Settings page, then click on **Checkout** then **Oxipay**.
+Open WooCommerce's **Settings** page, click on **Checkout** then on **Oxipay**.

 ![11.png](/img/platforms/woocommerce/11.png)

-Below is a description of the various Oxipay settings.
+Below is a description of the various settings you will find there.

 **Enabled**: Enables or disables Oxipay